 Return to the town of Sai Kung

-To get back to the Sai Kung town, walk in the opposite direction of the arrows on the concrete path.
-The arrows point to Hoi Ha Wan beach and are drawn for visitors going directly to the beach.
+To return to the Sai Kung town, walk in the opposite direction of the arrows on the concrete path.
+The arrows point to Hoi Ha Wan Beach and are drawn for visitors going directly to the beach.

 After about two minutes of walking, the path ends at the roundabout on Hoi Ha Road.
 The minibus stop is on the far left.